B.Tech. Mechanical Engineering, Indian Institute of Technology Kharagpur (2017)

 Samya’s research interests include, but are not limited to, experimental study of droplet impact dynamics of thixotropic yield-stress fluids on thin films and coatings and high-speed imaging to capture the same, with applications aimed at enhanced fire suppression, spray and jet printing/painting, among others.
 Diversification in the work includes partial design, modeling and characterization of extensible yield-stress fluids (colloidal suspensions with high MW polymer additives) towards targeted applications, direct-write 3D printing being a major one.
 Research also often involves rheological characterization, mathematical modeling and developing low-dimensional descriptions of thixo- and elasto-viscoplastic fluids.

 He is also actively involved in maintaining and further developing the Rheology Zoo.
-He is an avid reader, and takes a fanatical amount of interest in the sport of football (US: soccer).
+His hobbies include reading, sketching, gaming, and takes a fanatical amount of interest in the sport of football (US: soccer).

 Sneak-Peeks into research: high-speed videos